-Mussels are also fascinating because of their life histories, carried out on river bottoms.
+Mussels are fascinating because of their life histories, carried out on river bottoms.
 They are among the longest-lived invertebrates, surviving as long as 100 years.
 Their reproduction is complex and remarkable.
 Mussels, which cannot see, must make a lure that mimics a juvenile fish, worm, snail or insect to successfully attract specific fish, or in one case a type of salamander, to serve as hosts for their parasitic larvae.
 Mussel larvae develop into perfectly shaped tiny mussels on their host's gills before dropping off to begin lives on their own.
 Because mussels and their hosts have evolved together over millennia, they're fascinating to scientists and dilettantes alike due to the complexity of their relationships.

 Mussels play a critical role in the food web because they perform this filtering service and convert an otherwise inaccessible energy source into food for animals that prey on them — fish, crayfish, amphibians, reptiles, birds and mammals.
-Mussel shells provide living space for insects and plants and empty shells serve as nesting sites for small fish like darters.
+Mussel shells provide living space for insects and plants, and empty shells serve as nesting sites for small fish like darters.

-But for all their allure, freshwater mussels are the most endangered group of organisms in the United States.
+Unfortunately, for all their allure, freshwater mussels are the most endangered group of organisms in the United States.
 Water pollution has wreaked havoc on these clean-water-loving animals, and dams have deteriorated water quality and separated mussels from the host fish on which their survival depends.
 Thirty-five species have already been declared extinct, and more are likely gone.